bccbass/T1A1/BenjaminCampbell_T1A1.md

 *Definition of Prime number: Any positive integer that is divisible by exactly two numbers only* 1.

+- This is the process for each number from 1-100
 - Start with a divisor set to 1.
 - Check to see if input number has *at least* two unique factors:
-    - i/divisor & i/i should yield two unique numbers.
+    - input number divided by 1 & input divided by itself should yield two unique numbers.
     (this covers the edge case of 1).
-        - If not two unique numbers input is not prime, move to next input number.
+    - If not two unique numbers the input is not prime, move to next input number.
     - If so proceed to next step.
-- Increase divisor by one and check if it divides evenly into the input number.
+- Increment divisor by one and check if it divides evenly into the input number.
-    - If NO: repeat the previous step (checking if input is divisible by any number other than 1 and itself.)
+    - If it does not: repeat the previous step (checking if input is divisible by any number other than 1 and itself.)
-    - If YES:
+    - If it does:
-        - *divisor < input number*?: we have found a third factor which means number is not prime, move to next input number.
+        - If *divisor is less than the input number*: we have found a third factor which means number is not prime, move to next input number.
-        -  *divisor = input number*?: we have proceeded through all numbers without finding any additional factors.
+        - If *divisor equals input number*: we have proceeded through all numbers without finding any additional factors.
 This number has exactly two factors so we can add input number to list of Prime Numbers.
 - Repeat this process for each number up to 100.

 1. *Is One a Prime Number*: Wellington Faculty of Science: https://www.wgtn.ac.nz/science/ask-a-researcher/is-1-a-prime-number